oppia/oppia-web-developer-docs/Learning-Resources.md

     * Check out the official [documentation](https://angular.io/docs), which also includes a [tutorial](https://angular.io/tutorial).

 * If you are new to HTML, some tutorials include [Mozilla's guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) (which includes some practice assessments), as well as [this tutorial for beginners](http://htmldog.com/guides/html/beginner/).

+* If you are new to Python, the free [CS50p](https://cs50.harvard.edu/python/2022/) course is a great place to start learning.
+W3Schools' [Python Tutorial](https://www.w3schools.com/python/) is a good quick reference guide and includes interactive practice exercises.
+Also, check out the official Python [documentation](https://docs.python.org/3/).

 If you find a useful learning resource that isn't listed here, please add it to help other new contributors!